 Master of Science in Atmospheric Science

-The MS program in Atmospheric Science expands the student’s knowledge of fundamental atmospheric processes and how the atmosphere interacts with other parts of the environment.
+The M.S. program in Atmospheric Science expands the student’s knowledge of fundamental atmospheric processes and how the atmosphere interacts with other parts of the environment.
 Atmospheric Science at KU is the only one of its kind in the state and has a unique interdisciplinary nature that pursues cutting-edge research and quality education that combines theory, modeling, diagnostic studies, and applications to generate solutions that make a real difference in people's lives.
-Our faculty provide a rigorous educational experience through several specialized pathways for the undergraduate degree and through funded research opportunities for graduate students.
+Students become familiar with quantitative research methods and how these various approaches can be used to address different problems in atmospheric science.
+Students gain an in depth ability to learn specific skills and apply them toward their thesis work.
+These skills consist of, for example, statistical analysis techniques, numerical modeling, or work with atmospheric instrumentation.
+The breadth of the program and the diverse research topics explored by the faculty are able to accommodate students with a variety of interests.

 Admission to Graduate Studies